XuehaiQiao/XuehaiQiao.github.io/README.md

 ## Xuehai's Portfolio
 ### About me
-I'm a student at Columbia University
+I'm a MEMS student at Columbia University